Skip to main content

 Our historic marker grants are non-competitive, which means we do not limit the total number of marker grants awarded during each grant round.
 Applicants cannot apply for more than five (5) markers per grant round.
 If you have an idea for a project involving more than five markers, please contact us to discuss further.

-No. The Pomeroy Foundation provides grants that pay for the entire cost of the marker, pole and shipping.
-Our grants do not require matching funds.
+No. The Pomeroy Foundation provides grants that specifically pay for the entire cost of the marker, pole and shipping.
+The grants available through our signature marker programs do not cover indirect costs.
+Pomeroy Foundation marker grants do not require matching funds.

 Once the marker grant application is approved, you will receive an email with a Letter of Agreement to be signed electronically by an authorized representative of your organization.
 When this is completed, the Foundation will mail a check for the total cost to your organization, as well as information that explains how to order the marker from our foundry.